ElessarWillomoont/Midicreator/README.md

 The generator part is designed to interact with Yamaha Disklavier piano, if you use another deivce, you may need to adjust it based on your deivce

-If you want to train the model yourself, feel free to adjust the parameter realated in config.py, but rember to adjust the PROJECT_NAME and ENTITY_NAME to your own wandb project, or if you don't want to use it, jus delete every line realated to waandb in model_train.py
+If you want to train the model yourself, feel free to adjust the parameter realated in config.py, but rember to adjust the PROJECT_NAME and ENTITY_NAME to your own wandb project, or if you don't want to use it, jus delete every line realated to wandb in model_train.py

 ## How to Use: